mdasifahamed/T-SWAP-DEX-Security-Audit/README.md

 <img src="./images/t-swap-youtube-dimensions.png" width="400" alt="t-swap">
 <br/>

+# Audit Report Can Be Found At `aduit-data` directory.

 # TSwap

 This project is meant to be a permissionless way for users to swap assets between each other at a fair price.
 You can think of T-Swap as a decentralized asset/token exchange (DEX).